 The empirical data explained or clarified by the theory or theories can take a number of forms.
 It can be the product of ethnographies, comparative and/or historical research, social surveys, small group or experimental laboratory research, content analyses, etc. The important point is to combine theory and empirical research.

 2. Analytical review of the literature: This paper is to be an assessment of the state of the art in some substantive area of sociology.
 This paper can take various forms.
 One possibility is a review essay and examples of this form can be found in the Annual Review of Sociology, the Psychological Bulletin, or the Journal of Economic Literature.
 A second approach could be a review of a field that could serve as the substantive underpinning for a graduate seminar.

 3. Analytical review of the literature embedded in a grant proposal: This is to be a major grant proposal.
 It should normally include a review of the relevant literature, statements of the theoretical framework being used, the hypotheses to be tested, and methodology to be employed in the project.
 The proposal does not have to be submitted to a funding agency, but all the materials required by a particular agency or foundation must be completed and, in addition, the project must receive CORIHS (Committee on Research Involving Human Subjects) approval, if human subjects are involved.
 This proposal must also be of substantial size.
 A very short proposal of just a few pages is not adequate even if that is acceptable to some particular agency.

 Upon successful completion of all of the above requirements, along with completion of 30 hours of graduate credit, the student may proceed to the advanced stage of his or her doctoral work.

 E. Teaching Requirement

 Graduate training includes supervised teaching experience.
-In the Fall semester of their third year, students enroll in a teaching practicum to prepare them to teach their own course, under supervision, the following semester or in the Fall semester of their fourth year.
+In the Fall semester of their third year, students enroll in a teaching practicum to prepare them to teach their own course, under supervision, in a summer session or during an alternative semester of their fourth year.